10 BEST Things to Do in Panama

 Sloth at the Canopy Lodge in Panama

-10. Spend a night or three in the Canopy Lodge in Panama
+10. Spend a night or two in the Canopy Lodge in Panama

 Rooms aren’t fancy but they are comfortable.
 Family style meals were way better than expected.
 And the bird life around the lodge is remarkable, especially as they put out big trays of fruit to attract them.